GT-ThomasTan/adx-engineering-assessment/README.md

     - Use a suitable chart to demonstrate the breakdown of books by genre
     - Use a suitable chart to demonstrate the breakdown of books by year published
     - You can use any React chart libraries
-- You will be asked to explain and justify
+- You will be asked to explain and justify:
   - How you setup and design the Redux store
   - The project file structure
   - The implementation
   - Scalability of your project
+- You are strongly encouraged to format and lint your code
 - Bonus points for:
   - Using React routing
   - Using custom hook from React v16+